Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 - Credit history.
 If you have a previous credit history, banks will check on your standing to set a credit limit and confirm you’ll be able to handle repayments .

 - Personal and financial information.
 Banks and financial institutions also require you to submit specific documents for your application.
 Unfortunately for people with no credit history, this can be somewhat challenging as many banks will not want to take a chance on a credit newcomer.
-An option is to get your credit history rolling is using a secured credit card.
+One option is to get your credit history rolling is using a secured credit card.

-If you ever wanted to be able to apply for a personal loan or a home loan, you can do so much easier by applying for a credit card as your initial step.
+If you ever want to apply for a personal loan or a home loan, you can do so much easier by applying for a credit card as your initial step.